jfrog/project-examples/golang-example/README.md

 Publish the package we build to Artifactory.
 > jfrog rt gp go v1.0.0 --build-name=my-build --build-number=1

-Collect environment variabkes and add them to the build info.
+Collect environment variables and add them to the build info.
 > jfrog rt bce my-build 1

 Publish the build info to Artifactory.